-The substitute for HB 4454 would have an indeterminate fiscal impact on the state and on local units of government.
+House Bill 4454 would have an indeterminate fiscal impact on local units of government.
 The number of convictions that would result under provisions of the bill is not known.
 Under the bill, first, second, or subsequent offenses of littering, over 3 cubic feet, would be misdemeanors, resulting in sanctions of penal fines, and, in addition to that, or in lieu of that, could result in sanctions of civil fines.
-Any increase in penal fine revenue would increase funding for local libraries, which are the constitutionally designated recipients of those revenues.
-Civil fine revenue would be directed to the local community group or municipal, county, or state department that performs clean-up and remediation.
+Any increase in penal fine revenue would increase funding for public and county law libraries, which are the constitutionally designated recipients of those revenues.
+Under the bill, civil fine revenue would be directed to the local community group or municipal, county, or state department that performs clean-up and remediation.
 Civil fine revenue could not exceed actual clean-up and remediation costs under the bill.
+The fiscal impact on local court systems would depend on how provisions of the bill affected caseloads and related administrative costs.